Vasoyasharan/WD-PROJECT/README.md

 # WD-PROJECT
-this project is made for clg Assignment for sem-3
+This Project is made for clg Assignment in sem-3
-author: sharan vasoya
+Author: sharan vasoya
-sem: 3
+Sem: 3
-subject :   WD-1
+Subject :   WD-1